How Can I Introduce My Puppy To New People Safely?

 Allow your puppy to approach at their own pace

-Just like humans, puppies have different temperaments and comfort zones.
+Just like humans, have different temperaments and comfort zones.
 Some may be more outgoing and eager to approach new people, while others may be more reserved and cautious.
 Respect your puppy's individuality and allow them to approach new people at their own pace.
 Avoid forcing interactions or overwhelming your puppy.
 Instead, let them take the lead and decide when they feel comfortable approaching someone new.
 This approach builds confidence in your puppy and ensures they have positive experiences during socialization.

 Teach proper greetings